talhamirzaa/MAD_Exp_06/README.md

-# Experiment No 6: Profile Page App
+# Experiment No 6: Routes and Consume API

 To develop multiple activities and navigate through routes for our Flutter application